MinistrySafe/api-documentation/source/index.html.md

 Parameter | Required | Description
 --------- | ------- | -----------
-ID | Yes | The ID of the user to whom the training will be resent survey_code | No | The code for the Training that will be resent
+ID | Yes | The ID of the User to whom the Training will be resent survey_code | No | The code for the Training that will be resent